Denisova Cave: DNA from soil

-Ovodov horse
+Equus ovodovi

-MtDNA has also been recovered from an equid fossil, dating to around 32,000 years ago, taken from Denisova Cave.
-The equid fossil was identified as coming from Equus ovodovi (Ovodov horse), an extinct species first described based on a 40,000 year old fossil taken from Proskuryakova Cave in Khakassia, Russia.
+MtDNA has also been recovered from an equine fossil, dating to around 32,000 years ago, taken from Denisova Cave.
+The equid fossil was identified as coming from Equus ovodovi an extinct species first described based on a 40,000 year old fossil taken from Proskuryakova Cave in Khakassia, Russia.
 The mtDNA of the Denisova sample shows close affinity for that taken from Proskuryakova Cave.
-DNA analysis places Equus ovodovi as a phylogenetically basal group for non-caballine horses, with closest genetic affinity with zebras.
+DNA analysis places Equus ovodovi as a phylogenetically basal group for non-caballine horses, with closer genetic affinities with zebras and asses.

+Ancient North Eurasian woman

+A deer tooth pendant impregnated with the genetic material of an Ancient North Eurasian (ANE) woman was found in the Denisova Cave, and dated to circa 24,700 years before present.
+The woman was found to be closely related to Mal'ta and Afontova Gora specimens found further east.

 Fossils

-So far, the fossils of six distinct individuals from Denisova Cave have been identified through their DNA.
-Four of the individuals, Denisova 2, Denisova 3, Denisova 4 and Denisova 8 are classified as Denisovans.
+So far, the fossils of seven distinct individuals from Denisova Cave have been identified through their DNA.
+Four of the individuals, Denisova 2, Denisova 3, Denisova 4, Denisova 8, and Denisova 25 are classified as Denisovans.
 Denisova 2 and Denisova 3 are young females, while Denisova 4 and Denisova 8 are adult males. mtDNA analysis of the Denisovan individuals suggests that Denisova 2 is the oldest, followed by Denisova 8, while Denisova 3 and Denisova 4 are roughly contemporaneous.
+Denisova 25 is estimated to be from 200ka.

 One of the individuals, the Altai Neanderthal, is a Neanderthal woman.
 Before its DNA was sequenced, the Altai Neanderthal had been given the provisional name of Denisova 5.
 In 2018, Denisova 11 was identified as a Neanderthal/Denisova hybrid, based on whole genome sequencing and comparisons.

-During DNA sequencing, Denisova 2, Denisova 4 and Denisova 8 yielded low-coverage genomes, while Denisova 3 and the Altai Neanderthal yielded high-coverage genomes.
+During DNA sequencing, Denisova 2, Denisova 4 and Denisova 8 yielded low-coverage genomes, while Denisova 3, Denisova 25, and the Altai Neanderthal yielded high-coverage genomes.

+The cave also preserves remains of woolly mammoth, woolly rhinoceros, wild horse, Equus ovodovi, Irish elk, Siberian roe deer, red deer, moose, reindeer, wild yak, steppe wisent, snow leopard, Eurasian cave lion, Eurasian lynx, manul, cave hyena, steppe fox, red fox, grey wolf, dhole, brown bear, Pleistocene small cave bear, wolverine, kolonok, least weasel, pale weasel, steppe polecat, stoat, sable, Eurasian beaver, and Altai marmot.